Chia-Mine/clvm-js/README.md

 ## Differences with Python's `clvm`
-Although I try hard to make it look like Python's `clvm`, there are things users should take it into account.
+Although I try hard to make it look like Python's `clvm`, there are things users should be aware of.
 I put the code which absorbs language incompatibility into `src/__type_compaibility__.ts`, so if you're interested take a look at it.

 ### There are no build-in `Tuple` type in Javascript